The ball game

 A multilingual certified guide (+- 1 1/2hrs) will explain you about the Itzáes, the ancient inhabitants of Chichén Itzá, their impressive 30m/98 feet high Castle of Kukulcán (and its solar calendar reflected in it), the largest Ball Court in Mesoamerica and the Temple of the Warriors.

-The Mayans are known for their astronomical knowledge.
+The Mayas are known for their astronomical knowledge.
 Not a telescope, but the windows in the Caracol point in the cardinal and subcardinal directions and are believed to enable the tracking of the movement of Venus, the Pleiades, the sun and the moon and other celestial events.

 We’ll finish with this palace complex that shows some beautiful examples of different architectural styles: Chenes and Puuc.

 After the guided visit you’ll have +- 1hr free time.

 After visiting the archaeological site, we’ll go to a remote cenote.
 A quiet place to rest or take a refreshing dip.
-There we will have lunch made by the local Mayan women community.
+There we will have lunch made by the local Mayan women community we support.

-This yellow city with its 16th century convent constructed on a Mayan pyramid and having the second largest atrium in the world, is one of the first Magical Towns of Mexico.
+This yellow city with its 16th century convent constructed on a Maya structure and having the second largest atrium in the world, is one of the first Magical Towns of Mexico.

-We will show you some Mayan structures you still can climb.
+We will show you some Maya structures you still can climb.
 One of these is the third largest building in Mesoamerica (in terms of volume).